sova/drakken-fire-spin/README.md

 ## Running

-To start a web server for the application, run:
+To compile the javascript and start a web server for the application, run:

-    lein ring server
+    lein cljsbuild once && lein ring server

+will start a server on port 3000

+If you prefer, you may run

+    lein ring server-headless

+and navigate to localhost:3000/ manually.

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Vaso Vukotic [sova.kuliana@gmail.com]